voluisse/ee2211/README.md

-# EE2211 Introduction to Machine Learning AY24/25 S2
+# Codes for EE2211 AY24/25 S2
-Run on Mac Terminal python3 because I am insane but it should work everywhere else.
+I run these on Mac Terminal python3 because I am insane but it should work everywhere else.
-Telegram: @isnvogue